joycesudi/joycesudi.github.io/_pages/about.md

   - /about.html
 ---

-I am an R&D engineer and Ph.D. candidate in Automatic Control with a strong foundation in robotics, control systems, and autonomous platforms.
-I currently combine industrial R&D at Stellantis with doctoral research on decision and control systems for autonomous vehicles.
-My work focuses on modeling and simulation, state estimation, advanced control, embedded systems, UAVs, and mechatronic platforms.
+I am an R&D Engineer at Stellantis and a Ph.D. candidate in Automatic Control at Université de Haute-Alsace, working at the intersection of industrial innovation and academic research in autonomous mobility.
+My work focuses on decision and control systems for autonomous vehicles, with interests spanning multi-objective optimal control, robotics, state estimation, and model- and learning-based autonomous systems.
+With a background in mechanical engineering from INSA Lyon and EPFL, I aim to translate advanced control theory into reliable real-world autonomous platforms.

 <div style="margin: 1.5rem 0 2rem 0;">
   <figure class="align-center">